Olga Rudge

-Olga Rudge (April 13, 1895 – March 15, 1996) was an American-born concert violinist, now mainly remembered as the long-time mistress of the poet Ezra Pound, by whom she had a daughter, Mary.
+Olga Rudge (April 13, 1895 – March 15, 1996) was an American-born concert violinist, who had a long-term relationship with the poet Ezra Pound, by whom she had a daughter, Mary.

 A gifted concert violinist of international repute, her considerable talents and reputation were eventually eclipsed by those of her lover, in whose shade she appeared content to remain.
-In return, Pound was more loyal, not to say faithful, to her than to any of his many other mistresses.
-He dedicated the final stanza of his epic The Cantos to her, in homage and gratitude for her courageous and loyal support of Pound during his 13-year incarceration in a mental hospital after having been indicted for treason against the United States for supporting Benito Mussolini's Fascist regime.
+In return, Pound was more loyal, not to say faithful, to her than to any of his many other lovers.
+He dedicated the final stanza of his epic The Cantos to her, in homage and gratitude for her courageous and loyal support during his 13-year incarceration in a mental hospital after having been indicted for treason against the United States for supporting Benito Mussolini's Fascist regime.
 She also defended Pound against the accusation that he was anti-Semitic.
 During the last 11 years of Pound's life, Rudge was his devoted companion, secretary, and nurse, as he sank into eccentricity and prolonged periods of silence.

 Rudge survived Pound by twenty-four years, remaining in the small house in Venice she had shared with him.
 In her declining years, an ongoing difficult relationship with Mary, her only child, left her vulnerable to the attention of parties with ulterior motives, resulting in the sad situation described in John Berendt's The City of Falling Angels, in which Rudge could not account for how Pound's papers and letters in her possession had found their way to Yale University.
 Failing health eventually forced her to leave her beloved Venice and spend her final days with her daughter.
-Rudge died a month before her 101st birthday and is buried next to Pound in Venice's Isola di San Michele cemetery.
+Rudge died at age 100 and is buried next to Pound in Venice's Isola di San Michele cemetery.

 Early life

 Rudge was born to J. Edgar Rudge, a real estate investor, and Julia (née O'Connell) Rudge, a professional singer.
-Wanting to pursue a singing career, Julia moved to Europe with her three children when Olga was 10, living first in London then in Paris.
+Wanting to pursue a singing career, Julia moved to Europe with her three children when Olga was 10, living first in London and then in Paris.
 Olga was educated at a convent school in Sherborne, Dorset, England, before studying in Paris under the violinist Léon Carambât of the Opéra-Comique.

-By 1916, Rudge was a renowned concert violinist, performing in many concerts to raise money for the British and French side of the First World War.
+By 1916, Rudge was a renowned concert violinist, performing in many concerts to raise money for the British and French sides of the First World War.
 Her brother, Arthur, was killed in action in 1918.
 At the end of the war in 1918, she began her career as an international concert violinist, under the auspices of Ildebrando Pizzetti and his patroness Katherine Dalliba-John.
 In 1918, Pizzetti and Rudge did a joint concert tour of Italy, performing modern Italian music.